 Emmanuel College views biblical truth, not societal trends, as the basis for establishing moral and ethical norms.
 As Christ-followers we are called to be salt and light in the world, to be influencers of culture rather than being influenced by it.
 To this end we strive to be in the world, not of it, and to impact our culture through the promotion of biblical truth, expressed in love, as the means of determining lifestyle choices and expectations.

 We recognize there is a difference between biblical truth and civic values, and although the Bible does not endorse any specific form of government, we are instructed in scripture to obey governing authorities and to be good citizens (Romans 13:1-7).
 Because Emmanuel College is established in the United States, we acknowledge and support the Constitution of the United States and our national, state, and local governments.
 We respect other nations and recognize that Christians in other countries have their respective governing authorities to support.

 It is our commitment as responsible citizens who serve first, our God and second, our country and communities to teach and instill the ideals of our democracy with our students in ways that God enables us.
 Among these are to . . .

 - Support the blessings and freedoms provided by our democratic system, including freedom of religion,

 - Follow the Christian principles of our faith without undue intrusion by governments,

-- Support pure forms of capitalism and free enterprise that are devoid of exploitation and that promote opportunity, independence, free markets, and fair play as a means for people to achieve economic freedom,
+- Support forms of capitalism and free enterprise that are pure and devoid of exploitation and that promote opportunity, independence, free markets, and fair play as a means for people to achieve economic freedom,

 - Protect the individual and unalienable rights as stated in the Declaration of Independence and as guaranteed in the Bill of Rights, and